This article is an introduction to MyGlue roles, groups, and permissions.

 Deleted items are restorable from the IT Glue activity log only, and therefore the Creator role is ideal for most users if you only want to provide access without allowing any delete actions.
 Note that MyGlue users can’t create or delete organizations regardless of their user role.

-As well as these three roles, IT Glue Managers and Administrators are able to manage certain administrative tasks for MyGlue, including:
+As well as these three roles, both IT Glue Managers and Administrators are able to manage certain administrative tasks for MyGlue, including:

 - Inviting people to join MyGlue